mj2905/GestionOrganisation/Reports/Technical.md

 We introduce the following additional requirements to further constrain the mentioned aspects:

 * The game should be playable casually (ie: with one finger)
 * The game should not be too restrictive to the user.
-Particularly regarding the geolocalised aspect.
+Particularly regarding the geolocalisation aspect.

 # Game description

 ## 1 Objective
 The user joins one of the four teams, one for each EPFL faculty.
-By playing the user increases its personal score and the team's score.
+By playing, the user increases its personal score and the team's score.
 The team with the highest score wins.

 ## 2 Player and team performance assessment
 The scores are used to display a ranking between the faculties.